terminusdb/terminusdb/README.md

 ### Install from Docker image (*RECOMMENDED*)

-#### Linux Users

-For Linux we recommend you use our [Quickstart](https://github.com/terminusdb/terminus-quickstart) installer.
+For allusers, we recommend you use our [Quickstart](https://github.com/terminusdb/terminus-quickstart) installer.

-#### Windows & Mac Users

-To install a docker image with the latest server follow the instructions here: [running the terminus-server from docker](https://github.com/terminusdb/terminus-server/blob/master/docs/DOCKER.md).
+Please clone the terminus-quickstart repo and follow the instructions there.

 ### Building from source